BCWF Conservation Webinar Series

 – Southern Interior Mule deer camera trapping program and next steps

-Recovery & Persistence of Interior Fraser Steelhead Webinar on December 8, 2020
+Recovery & Persistence of Interior Fraser Steelhead Webinar presented on December 8, 2020

 Last year, only an estimated 38 Chilcotin steelhead made it back to spawn, down from over 3,000 in the 1980s.
 The B.C.
 Wildlife Federation remains extremely concerned about the functional extinction of the Chilcotin and Thompson river steelhead.